-It’s holiday season, and it’s my 3rd year experiencing these holidays sober.
+It’s holiday season, and I’m going into my 5th year experiencing these holidays sober.
 In active addiction, I wasn’t a big fan of family gatherings.
 The word itself, “gathering”, brought about feelings of insecurity and fear.
 Family gatherings make it impossible to isolate, which was my favorite thing to do at the time.
 There are people everywhere, it’s noisy, people like to ask me about my life and they always seem to notice when I go missing.

 So, let’s see – I couldn’t drink the amount I wanted to if I was surrounded by people, the noise made me anxious and I wasn’t proud of my life so I didn’t want to talk about it.
 I was constantly making up excuses to avoid these occasions.